Asthma Services for Children

-Working with parents, the pediatricians (doctors who only treat children), pediatric pulmonologists (doctors who specialize in lung diseases), and pediatric allergists create an effective plan to manage the condition.
+Working with parents, the pediatricians, pediatric pulmonologists (doctors who specialize in lung diseases), and pediatric allergists create an effective plan to manage the condition.

 The physician may prescribe certain medications and devices which can include a peak flow meter to measure breathing, metered dose inhalers, spacers that attach to inhalers, nebulizers that deliver medication in a mist, and medication in tablet form.

 Pediatric Asthma Education at NYM

 Asthma is a serious, sometimes life-threatening chronic respiratory

 currently no cure for asthma, the disease can be controlled through